-As our society has become even more technologically dependent in the 21st-century cyberspace is evolving and advancing exponentially.
-Cybersecurity deals with the safeguarding of data, devices, networks, programs, and services from cyberthreats and cyberattacks like phishing, hacking, malware, ransomware, denial-of-service, man-in-the-middle, and many more.
+As our society has become even more technologically dependent in the 21st century cyberspace is evolving and advancing exponentially.
+Cybersecurity deals with the safeguarding of data, devices, networks, programs, and services from cyber threats and cyberattacks like phishing, hacking, malware, ransomware, denial-of-service, man-in-the-middle, and many more.

 Cyber Attackers have started using more subtle and sophisticated techniques.
 They change their targets, use new ways to impact organizations and employ varied attack strategies for different security systems.
 The impacts of cyberattacks on any individual or organization can be extremely damaging.

 Cybersecurity is important as various public/private organizations and institutions like banks, hospitals, and businesses or fun services like live roulette online depend on computers and other devices to store large amounts of data.
 Cybersecurity improves cyberspace resilience and provides better cyberspace security.
-Introduction to cybersecurity is a great way to start learning the fundamentals of cybersecurity and it will help you to advance in your career.
+Introduction to cybersecurity is a great way to start learning the fundamentals of Cyber Security Expert and it will help you to advance in your career.